christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

 A certificate of authenticity for *Su Misu & Soa* (2019) {: .caption}

-I have adapted Tillmans's practice by discarding the compact disc, but attaching a cryptographic signature to verify the photograph.[^nfts] Each work includes the digital image and signature, a certificate of authenticity, and an 8×10 archival color match print.
+I've adapted Tillmans's practice by discarding the compact disc, and signing the photograph cryptographically.[^nfts] Each work includes a digital image and signature file, a certificate of authenticity, and an 8×10 archival color match print.

 An initial set of ten works are listed in the digital gallery.
 Additional works from **[the Collection]** are available for production upon request.
 Please